 Burke High School

 The Burke is the first high school in the state of Massachusetts to exit the Turnaround status.
 The Burke offer small unique communities identified as academies for each grade level.
 Personalized learning in longer teaching blocks with specialized academies leads to strong relations between students and staff.
 Solid partnerships support academic and enrichment programs.
-City Year Corps members provide near peer mentoring.
+City Year Corps members provide near-peer mentoring.
+The Jeremiah E. Burke is a Community Hub School.

 Innovative teaching practices are in place.
 Curriculum and training by John Hopkins University and Diploma now.
-The workshop model is used in every classroom as the model of instruction with focus on scaffolding and differentiation.
-Student learning is optimized in smaller class size with more than one adult in most cases.
+Student learning is optimized in classes with fewer students with more than one adult in most cases.

 The school offers transformation opportunities for students, including travel to other states and countries, retreats and overnight camping trips.